All Products

 /*

-* If you use the SSL endpoint to access the instance, uncomment the following four lines of code.
+* If you use an SSL endpoint, uncomment the following four lines.

 props.put(SslConfigs.SSL_TRUSTSTORE_LOCATION_CONFIG, kafkaProperties.getProperty("ssl.truststore.location"));

-* The password of the truststore in the root certificate store.
-Use the default value.
+* The password for the root certificate store.
+Keep the value unchanged.

 props.put(SslConfigs.SSL_TRUSTSTORE_PASSWORD_CONFIG, "KafkaOnsClient");